hoelzer-lab/rnaflow/README.md

     </details>

+A system admin-configured `Singularity` installation should be preferred in comparison to an own local conda installation.
+Please ask your sys admin!

 All other dependencies and tools will be installed within the pipeline via `conda`, `Docker` or `Singularity` depending on the profile you run (see [below](#profiles/configuration-options)).